Allen Choi

 05

-• Standing against anti-Asian hate reflects a deep commitment to the dignity of every person
+• Standing against anti-Asian hate reflects a deep commitment to the dignity and wellbeing of every person.

-• Confronting injustices helps one grow beyond your comfort zone
+• Confronting injustices helps one grow beyond their comfort zone.

-• Advocacy requires humility, continuous learning, and a willingness to be changed by the work
+• Advocacy requires continuous learning and a willingness to be changed by the work.

 06